 Caregivers do need flexibility in their schedules.
-Children can get sick, doctors appointment, and life’s day-to-day requierments don’t always line up with a work schedule perfectly.
-This allows two caregivers to coordinate with the office is there is a one-off appointment that can not be missed.
+Life’s day-to-day requirements don’t always line up with a work schedule perfectly.
+This allows two caregivers to coordinate with the office if there is a one-off appointment that can not be missed.

-This provides the felixbility so that a client will still have 100% coverage all week even if the schedule needs to be tweeked to make it work.
+This provides flexibility so that a client will still have 100% coverage all week even if the schedule needs to be tweaked to make it work.

-When an emergancy does occur, like a death in the family, a caregiver may need to take a week or two off for greiving and planning a funeral.
-Sometime those plans occur in Africa as many of our caregivers are orginally from there and still have a lot family there.
+When an emergency does occur, like a death in the family, a caregiver may need to take a week or two off for grieving and planning a funeral.
+Sometimes those plans occur in Africa as that is where many of our caregivers are from.
 This can lead to weeks if not months away from a client.

-If you only have one caregiver in a live-in case, you are putting all your eggs in one basket and if an emergancy like this occurs, it can be stressfull when the only person a client trusts is going to leave for three weeks and someone new is introduced the case full-time.
+If you only have one caregiver in a live-in case, you are putting all your eggs in one basket and if an emergency like this occurs, it can be stressful when the only person a client trust is going to leave for three weeks and someone new is introduced the case full-time.